 IIASA models, tools, and data are developed in collaboration with partners to tackle challenges at global, regional, national, and sub-national levels.

 Read how IIASA works with research partners across the globe to deliver world-class research.

 Science and policy must work together to achieve a sustainable future for humanity.

-Prior to joining IIASA, she was a PhD degree fellow at the East-West Center/University of Hawaii in USA, where she received her doctoral degree in Natural Resources and Environmental Management (NREM) and graduate certificate in Disaster Management and Humanitarian Assistance (DMHA).
+Prior to joining IIASA, she was a PhD degree fellow at the East-West Center/University of Hawaii in the USA, where she received her doctoral degree in Natural Resources and Environmental Management (NREM) and a graduate certificate in Disaster Management and Humanitarian Assistance (DMHA).
 She completed an MSc degree in Global Agricultural Sciences at the University of Tokyo in 2006, and graduated magna cum laude from the University of California Irvine with a BA in political science in 2001.

 International Institute for Applied Systems Analysis (IIASA)

 Phone: (+43 2236) 807 0 Fax:(+43 2236) 71 313